On this page

 If you have a specific training duration in mind that agile or robust modes don't offer, you can set that duration by choosing the custom mode.

 If you need alerting for anomalies, Amplitude's Insights package includes automatic and custom monitor alerts.
-You can find more about the package here.
+Refer to Insights for more information.